Raymundo Vásquez Ruiz

 I love having a chat on diverse topics!
 Feel free to reach out via email at raymundo(at)vasquezruiz(dot)com or send me a message on social media.

-My daily work
+My work

 📨 I am currently available to help you and your organization on different collaboration schemes.
 Send me a mail if you're interested!